 At the Piatchek Law Firm, we offer thoughtful guidance, clear explanations, and a high degree of personal attention in our estate planning practice.
 We listen, and then we help clients identify and clearly express their goals in legal documents that will stand the test of time.
 As part of this practice, we create new wills and revise existing wills to account for life’s changes, like second marriages and the birth of additional children.
 Our lawyers also use sophisticated strategies, such as revocable living trusts with pour-over wills, to provide maximum control and ensure a smooth transfer and distribution of property.

-For quality, affordable legal services throughout Missouri, contact the Piatchek Law Firm at 417-882-5858.
+If you need help creating a last will and testament, contact the Piatchek Law Firm at 417-882-5858.
 Free initial consultations are available for those seeking to make a will, and we are available for evening and weekend appointments.
 We can also arrange a home visit if you are unable to travel to our offices.